wolfadex/moss-lang/README.md

 Keywords:
   - `if`: takes 2 quotes.
 If the 2nd quote puts True on the stack, run the top quote
   - `elif`: takes 2 quotes and a boolean.
 If the the 3 value (a boolean) is False,
+  - `else`: tales 2 quotes and a boolean.
+If